hypergig/obr-tracks/docs/store.md

 ## What you need to know

+### ⚠️ Google Drive no longer supports this kind of usage ⚠️

+As of January 10th, 2024 Google drive has stopped supporting embedded files in web applications.
+This means you can **no longer** use a full access Google Drive url directly with any website.
+Unfortunately this includes audio files with Tracks, but also extends to maps, tokens, images and any other Google drive file in any other web application.
+We are recommending users switch over to **[Dropbox](https://www.dropbox.com)** as they still support direct content embedding.

+More information can be found in this [Google issue tracker](https://issuetracker.google.com/issues/319531488?pli=1).
+We are super sorry about how this has affected our users and understand how annoying it is to move file sharing services.
+Hopefully this _never happens again_.

 ### Public access

 Tracks will **only** play audio files that are publicly available on the internet.
-This means your music needs to be hosted from a provider that offers public file sharing without having to login, such as **Google Drive** or **Dropbox**.
+This means your music needs to be hosted from a provider that offers public file sharing without having to login, such as **Dropbox**.
 If you already use a free TTRPG music site check to see if they offer download links of the audio files (most do), if so those URLs should work great with Tracks.

 ### Designed for GMs